Skip to main

 How can you help?

 Encourage your student to participate in stress-reducing activities, such as the annual Finals Crunch Brunch.
 Send a final exams care package.
 Express your expectations for the winter break prior to your student’s return home.
 Include them in plans for holiday events and activities.
-If your student seems anxious, depressed, or hopeless, recommend that they speak with someone at the Counseling Center or Student Behavioral Health Clinic.
+If your student seems anxious, depressed, or hopeless, recommend that they speak with someone at TRACS.
 Make sure your student is not turning to alcohol or drugs to cope with stress or to celebrate the end of the semester.
 Here are some ideas for questions that may help to start the conversation.

 “Do you feel prepared for finals?”